Marta Divall

 Scientific: ultrashort high power lasers, diode-pumped amplifier development, fs pulse production and characterization, nonlinear optics and harmonic generation, laser timing and stabilization, electron injector

-Dr Marta Divall is Laboratory Manager at EPFL in the group of Prof. Tobias Kippenberg at the Laboratory of Photonics and Quantum Measurements.
+Dr Marta Divall is Laboratory Manager at EPFL in the group of A. Kis at the Laboratory of Nanoscale Electronics and Structures (LANES).
 She has obtained her masters degree in mathematics and physics from the University of Szeged.
 She carried out her PhD work in Rutherford Appleton Laboratory in the UK (Dr. Ian Ross) and at University of Szeged (Dr. Karoly Osvay) working on the development of high power ultrashort pulse laser systems in the UV regime.
 She has utilized her knowledge to develop photo-injector lasers for electron production at Daresbury Laboratory in the UK, CERN, where her main research is focused on generating unique burst mode pulse-structures for electron beam combination at 12GHz and Paul Scherrer Institute in Switzerland, where she was in charge of developing femtosecond resolution timing tools and the active stabilization for the laser systems used in SwissFEL complex.
+In 2021 she has started at EPFL as laboratory manager in Prof. Kippenbergs group and represented the technical body in the Assemble d'Ecole, as well as in the SB and IPHYS councils.

 Education